pypdfium2-team/ctypesgen/README.md

 ### Installation

-This flavor of ctypesgen does not contain classical python setup code anymore, and has never been uploaded to PyPI, which is all intentional.[^setup]
+This flavor of ctypesgen does not contain classical python setup code anymore.
+It is not released to PyPI (and never has been).
+This is all intentional.[^setup]

 To install, we suggest that you simply clone the git repository, and prepend its `bin/` to `PATH` and `src/` to `PYTHONPATH`.
 You can also just call `./bin/ctypesgen` directly, or symlink it into `~/.local/bin`, or wherever you like :)